If you're interested in student employment at TJC, you must identify and apply for an open position for the semester you would like to work.

-Human Resources does not provide assistance in finding employment; students will need to inquire with departments across campus to secure a position.
-A list of departments that typically hire students is provided here: Student Employment Process
+Human Resources does not assist in finding employment; students must search our online listings or inquire with departments across campus to secure a position.
+A list of departments that typically hire students is provided below in the "Student Employment Process" section.

 What's in it for me?